What is X-Ray Fluorescence?

 RoHS Directive

-The RoHS (Restriction of Hazardous Substances) was issued by the EU in 2003, and came into force in July 2006.
-Therefore, in order to ship products to EU member countries, the content of six types of hazardous substances specified in RoHS must be less than the specified values.
-(Table 1)
+The RoHS (Restriction of Hazardous Substances) directive was issued by the EU in 2003 and came into force in July 2006.
+To ship products to EU member countries, the content of restricted hazardous substances must remain below specified limits (Table 1).

-X-ray fluorescence analyzers (XRF) are non-destructive and can perform measurements very quickly, which makes them useful for screening hazardous substances.
-In addition, XRF can be used to perform both qualitative and quantitative analyses.
-Hexavalent chromium is detected as total chromium, and PBB/PBDE are analyzed as total bromine.
+XRF analyzers are non-destructive and offer rapid measurement capabilities, making them an ideal choice for screening these substances.
+Note that hexavalent chromium is detected as total chromium, and PBB/PBDE are analyzed as total bromine.

 |---|---|